RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/MultistageRosettaScripts.md

 #MultistageRosettaScripts

 Multistage Rosetta Scripts (MRS) allows the user to explore large sample spaces using adaptive sampling.
+Traditional Rosetta Scripts does not have a built-in interface that allows the user to filter trajectories based on their global ranking.
+Traditional Rosetta Script filters rely on predetermined filtration cutoffs.
+It is often difficult to predict the correct cutoff to use without first running the script, so these filter cutoffs tend to be conservative in practice.

+Multistage rosett

 ###[[XML Format|XML]]